Whose Show Is This?: Reception

-Audience viewership
+Viewership

-According to Nielsen Media Research who measure the number of minutes watched by United States audiences on television sets, She-Hulk: Attorney at Law was the fifth-most watched original series across streaming services for the week of October 10–16, 2022, with 526 million minutes watched, a 14.7% increase from the previous week.
-She-Hulk: Attorney at Law was the top streaming series for viewers in the United States for the week ending October 16, 2022 according to Whip Media's TV Time.
+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, She-Hulk: Attorney at Law experienced a slight decline in demand in the week of October 15 - 21, 2022, with a level of 36.3 times the average series demand.
+This represented a 4.5% drop following its finale on October 13.
+Despite this drop, the series remained the third most in-demand among breakout shows, which are defined as the most in-demand series that have premiered in the past 100 days.
+Nielsen Media Research, which records streaming viewership on U.S. television screens, reported that it was the fifth-most watched original series across streaming services for the week of October 10–16, 2022, with 526 million minutes watched, a 14.7% increase from the previous week.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that She-Hulk: Attorney at Law was the most-streamed original series in the U.S. for the week ending October 16, 2022.
+It subsequently moved to the fourth position for the week ending October 23, 2022.

 Critical response

 The review aggregator website Rotten Tomatoes reports a 73% approval rating with an average rating of 7.20/10, based on 30 reviews.
 The site's critical consensus reads, "She-Hulk goes fully meta for a kooky finale that frustratingly leaves some loose ends but is nonetheless packed with inventive punch."

-Den of Geek's Lacy Baugher said the finale was "truly unlike anything we’ve ever seen [the MCU] attempt before", giving it 4 out of 5 stars.
-Baugher noted that viewers may not believe the episode was a good ending to the season or Walters' story, but "it’s certainly a memorable episode that takes big, ambitious swings, and in a franchise known for the safety and predictability of its formulas, that’s a pretty big deal".
-She also enjoyed Ramos sending Pug to infiltrate Intelligencia calling that scene "a hilarious meta-commentary on misogyny and the state of superhero fandom today", noting "there’s no way that the people who most need to see this message are actually watching She-Hulk".
+Den of Geek's Lacy Baugher said the finale was "truly unlike anything we've ever seen [the MCU] attempt before", giving it 4 out of 5 stars.
+Baugher noted that viewers may not believe the episode was a good ending to the season or Walters' story, but "it's certainly a memorable episode that takes big, ambitious swings, and in a franchise known for the safety and predictability of its formulas, that's a pretty big deal".
+She also enjoyed Ramos sending Pug to infiltrate Intelligencia calling that scene "a hilarious meta-commentary on misogyny and the state of superhero fandom today", noting "there's no way that the people who most need to see this message are actually watching She-Hulk".
 Amelia Emberwing at IGN gave the finale a 7 out of 10, calling it "a strong episode with meaningful moments".
-However, she noted Goldsberry was "criminally underused" in the episode and that Walters' story was "the episode’s greatest sin" despite an "impeccable" performance from Maslany.
+However, she noted Goldsberry was "criminally underused" in the episode and that Walters' story was "the episode's greatest sin" despite an "impeccable" performance from Maslany.
 As well, Emberwing said the finale did not do the revenge porn storyline set up in the previous episode justice, wishing the episode had either been longer or spent less time out in the real world to bring that storyline a "satisfying end".